-The institutional requirements for baccalaureate degrees are described in Academic Regulation 25.
-In addition to institutional requirements students must meet college and departmental requirements for a baccalaureate degree.
+Institutional requirements for baccalaureate degrees are described in Academic Regulation 25.
+In addition to institutional requirements, students must meet college and departmental requirements for a baccalaureate degree.

 Requests for substitutions should be submitted to the appropriate authority as stated in Academic Regulation 28.

-As stated in Academic Regulation 29 attendance at graduation exercises is optional and attending students are responsible for declaring whether or not they will attend commencement.
-For further details visit the Graduation section of this site.
+As stated in Academic Regulation 29, attendance at graduation exercises is optional and attending students are responsible for declaring whether or not they will attend commencement.
+For further details, visit the Graduation section of this website.

 Academic regulations 26 and 27 govern the requirements for the awarding of additional baccalaureate degrees or credentials.

-There are academic regulations to help guide students considering making changes to their registration.
+Some academic regulations help guide students considering making changes to their registration.
 You may also consult the student registration section of this website for detailed procedural information.